Discours sur les passions de l'amour: Hypothesis of deception

 If the Discours sur les passions de l'amour is not by Pascal, it has not been determined whether it was attributed to him not on the basis of an error, but of a genuine desire to fabricate a forgery.
 Pascal rapidly acquired great renown, and the swindle organised in the 1860s by the forger Denis Vrain-Lucas, of which Michel Chasles was a victim, provides an example of alleged documents written by the scientist and philosopher.
 According to Charles Henri-Boudhors, for example, it could be that the Discourse was deliberately written in the nineteenth century to imitate an older style.
 He points to the differences between the two copies of the text known in the nineteenth century: the manuscript discovered by Victor Cousin in 1843 and the one discovered by Augustin Gazier in 1907: the spelling of manuscript G is more modern and "marks the end of the seventeenth century or the beginning of the next", while that of manuscript C, which is very particular, presents both contemporary and more modern spellings.
 In this case, either the copyist made a mistake and could not resist writing the words according to the spelling in use in the nineteenth century, or he clumsily forged a seventeenth-century spelling.

 Brunet, for his part, suggests that the owner of the original from which manuscript C was copied deliberately misled the copyist, or that the copyist himself added this attribution without proof for the attention of one of his owners, Balthazar-Henri de Fourcy.

 Contemporary period

 The question of the attribution of the Discours seems to be the subject of less literature in the twentieth century than in the century following the successive discoveries of Victor Cousin and Augustin Gazier.
 The work of Louis Lafuma, followed by that of Jean Mesnard, convinced critics that the text was very unlikely to have been written by Pascal 184,162.
 Michael Moriarty in 2006 and Thibault Barrier in 2022 point out that the attribution of the Discourse is still uncertain.

-In 2022, the publication of an article in Ouest-France repeating this legend was described by the Société des amis de Port-Royal as "a tissue of historical untruths that do no credit to Pascal, and even less to Ouest-France".
+In 2022, the publication of an article in repeating this legend was described by the Société des amis de Port-Royal as "a tissue of historical untruths that do no credit to Pascal, and even less to Ouest-France.